FREE TRIAL UPGRADE!

 How do employers keep records for employees who work at several different locations or do not work at an establishment?

-For recording purposes, employees who work at several different locations or do not work in a specific location at all will need to be linked to one of the employer’s business locations.
+For recording purposes, employees who work at several different locations or do not work in a specific location (like working from home) must be linked to one of the employer’s business locations.
+This is usually the location from which the remote worker is supervised or receives work instructions.
+Remote workers and their hours worked get counted on the 300 Log and 300A for the linked location, even if those employees work remotely from a different state.

 When an employee from one location is injured or becomes ill while visiting or working at another of the same employer’s locations, the injury or illness should be recorded on the OSHA 300 Log of the location at which the injury or illness occurred.
 If an employee is injured or becomes ill while working away from any of the employer’s business locations, record the case on the 300 Log at the location where the employee normally works.